TimAngus321/marley-spoon-challenge/README.md

 ## What could be improved if I had time

 - Take more time to come up with a better design
-- Investigte how to properly use and implement a component library (first time using material UI)
+- Investigte how to properly use and implement Material UI
-- Add tests
+- Add tests with Jest & React Testing Library
 - Use Next and use SSR Component for the recipe list as it doesn't need to be re-rendered as it's a fixed list (I'm currently learning Next but in order to implement this quickly I went with CRA with typescript.
 Next time I'd use Vite instead though as I've been enjoying using it)
 - Use proper types when I occasionally use any for speed of development